Photoresist

 A photoresist (also known simply as a resist) is a light-sensitive material used in several processes, such as photolithography and photoengraving, to form a patterned coating on a surface.
-This process is crucial in the electronic industry.
+This process is crucial in the electronics industry.

-The process begins by coating a substrate with a light-sensitive organic material.
+The photoengraving process begins by coating a substrate with a light-sensitive organic material.
 A patterned mask is then applied to the surface to block light, so that only unmasked regions of the material will be exposed to light.
 A solvent, called a developer, is then applied to the surface.

-In the case of a positive photoresist, the photo-sensitive material is degraded by light and the developer will dissolve away the regions that were exposed to light, leaving behind a coating where the mask was placed.
+In the case of a positive photoresist, the photo-sensitive material is degraded by light, and the developer will dissolve away the regions that were exposed to light, leaving behind a coating where the mask was placed.

 In the case of a negative photoresist, the photosensitive material is strengthened (either polymerized or cross-linked) by light, and the developer will dissolve away only the regions that were not exposed to light, leaving behind a coating in areas where the mask was not placed.